AdobeDocs/experience-platform.en/help/query-service/best-practices/nested-data-structures.md

 ## Create a dataset

-Query service provides the Create Table As Select (`CTAS`) functionality to create a table based on the output of a `SELECT` statement.
-The schema for the dataset to be created is seen in the image below.
+Query service provides the Create Table As Select (`CTAS`) functionality to create a table based on the output of a `SELECT` statement, or as in this case, by using a reference to an existing XDM schema in Adobe Experience Platform.
+Displayed below is the XDM schema for `Final_subscription` created for this example.

 ![A diagram of the final_subscription schema.](../images/best-practices/final-subscription-schema.png)